 Non-Standard Nitride Strip, contaminated

-This process module covers the stripping of nitride at wbgen or wbgaas.
+This process module covers the stripping of nitride at wbflexcorr-3and-4 or wbflexcorr-1and-2.

 NITRIDE STRIP - WET, contaminated

 - Use your own designated quartz beaker to prevent contaminating your wafers.
-If your wafers are already gold contaminated you may use the beakers or holders at wbgen or wbgaas (all of them are gold contaminated).
+If your wafers are already gold contaminated you may use the beakers or holders at wbflexcorr-3and-4 or wbflexcorr-1and-2 (most of them are gold contaminated).
 Once you use a contaminated beaker -- your wafers must be considered contaminated and are restricted as to what equipment they may use.

 - Pour fresh Phosphoric Acid in your own designated quartz beaker and cover with your own designated lid to prevent evaporation.